-'... stood and stood
+... stood and stood

-I reckoned if I stood there long enough that something new would have to begin.'
+I reckoned if I stood there long enough that something new would have to begin.

-Later when Leonard asks her 'Where's the life in you?' she says that tells me some days not to fight at all'

-'he'd never believe its the life in me that tells me some days not to fight a whole existence defiantly at us. 'my thoughts are just no good to me anymore.
+Later when Leonard asks ber 'Where's the life in you? she says he'd never believe its the life in me that tells me some days not to fight at my thoughts are just no good to me anymore.

-Again in the final lines she throws her
+Again in the final lines she throws her whole existence defiantly at us.